Book Review: Home

-She tells of her difficult initiation into the world of theatre, apparently being a terrible actress at first.
-Although she obviously has talent, you also get the feeling that this is somebody who worked extremely hard for her success.
-She endured long periods away from her family, feeling lonely and without friends, but always knowing that ‘the show must go on.’
+Andrews tells of her difficult initiation into the world of theatre, apparently being a terrible actress at first.
+Although she obviously has talent, she worked hard for her success.
+She endured long periods away from her family, feeling lonely and without friends.

 Julie Andrews comes across as, very simply, nice.
-There is no self-importance or pompousness that you tend to sense in some other stars.
-This is despite the fact that she must have an inner core of steel to survive and thrive in showbiz.
+There is no self-importance or pompousness despite that fact that she was conferred the title Dame by the Queen.
 Moss Hart, who directed her in My Fair Lady, once famously remarked of her that “She has that terrible British strength that makes you wonder how they ever lost India.”

 Julie Andrews is to me the “sound of music”.
 She is also the perfect combination of lady and commoner, “a spoonful of sugar” who comfortably yells “move your bloomin’ arse!”, a consummate professional and somebody who just wants to go home.